GanDing/CS-488/Project/README.md

   primitive.lua for generate the picture

 2. CSG: union.png difference.png intersect.png
+  intersection.lua to run the file, run other option need to change the last argument in gr.csg to 0(union), 1(intersect), 2(difference)

 3. TextureMapping: textureMapping.png
   texture.lua for generate the picture (texture pic need)